-Studying intervals of the early Paleogene should inform our understanding of Earth's behavior under elevated temperatures and high greenhouse gas conditions.
-Climate model simulations using either very high greenhouse gas radiative forcing or very high climate sensitivity yield mean annual temperatures consistent with abundant data for the early Eocene (Huber and Caballero, 2011; Lunt et al., 2012).
-However, at several sites in the southwest Pacific, both on and off shore (e.g., from Leg 189), multiple proxies yield SSTs 5°-10°C warmer than predicted by model simulations (Hollis et al., 2012; Pross et al., 2012).
+Paleogene sediment records have provided new insights into Earth's climate history and underpin predictions of future greenhouse climate (Lunt et al., 2014).
+Available data indicate that $p\text{CO}2$ exceeded 1000 parts per million by volume (ppmv) in the early Eocene (Beerling and Royer, 2011), when global temperatures were ~10°C warmer than present day and the poles were largely free of ice (Zachos et al., 2008; Pagani et al., 2011; Pearson et al., 2009).
+Climate model simulations, using either very high greenhouse gas radiative forcing or very high climate sensitivity, yield mean annual temperatures consistent with most data for the early Eocene (Huber and Caballero, 2011; Lunt et al., 2012).
+However, at several sites in the southwest Pacific, both on and off shore (e.g., from Leg 189), multiple proxies yield sea-surface temperatures (SSTs) 5° to 10°C warmer than predicted by model simulations (Hollis et al., 2012; Pross et al., 2012).
+Such SST estimates imply very low meridional temperature gradients in the early Eocene, which has long posed a climate puzzle (Barron, 1987).

+Ocean circulation might account for low SST gradients in the southwest Pacific during the early Eocene.
 One possibility is that modeled SST predictions are too low because the region was influenced by a warm southward-flowing current system (Hollis et al., 2012) unaccounted for in climate models.
-Another possibility is that paleobathymetry has not been depicted accurately because parts of the Tasman Frontier were much shallower during the early Eocene compared with present day (Sutherland et al., 2010; Baur et al., 2014).
+Ocean currents predicted by model simulations also could be substantially wrong if paleobathymetry is not depicted accurately (e.g., if parts of the Tasman Frontier were much shallower than today during the early Eocene).
+There are indications that large vertical movements in the Tasman Frontier occurred during the early Eocene (Baur et al., 2014; Sutherland et al., 2010).